-Anthea Dewhurst spent two weeks surveying river otter populations in Chile after being awarded an Earthwatch Millennium Fellowship in 2002.
-As well as recording the otter population as part of a long-term monitoring project, Anthea - a qualified teacher - also gave lessons to the local school children about the threats faced by the river otters, which included the canalization of rivers, and the conversion of riverine habitat into coniferous forest.
+Anthea Dewhurst spent two weeks surveying River Otter populations in Chile after being awarded an Earthwatch Millennium Fellowship in 2002.
+As well as recording the otter population as part of a long-term monitoring project, Anthea - a qualified teacher - also gave lessons to the local school children about the threats faced by the river otters, which included the canalisation of rivers, and the conversion of riverine habitat into coniferous forest.

 After returning from her trip, Anthea visited local primary schools and youth groups describing her experiences in Chile.
 Inspiring them to protect the river habitats in Monmouthshire where she lives.